bobheadxi/bobheadxi.github.io/content/_posts/2022-4-10-extending-search.md

       )
 ```

 Gnarly, eh?
-All these fields required me to do all sorts of things to `StreamingSearchResultsListProps` to get the thing the build.
+All these fields required me to do all sorts of things to `StreamingSearchResultsListProps` to get the props needed.
 Full disclaimer: I am far from a professional when it comes to web apps and React, so I'm sure there's a better way to do this than prop drilling, but oh well.
 The `NotebookComponent` also doesn't feel like it was meant for this kind of import and use, given notebooks is a pretty new product and the whole philosophy of iterate fast and polish later and all.

-That said, once the compiler stopped complaining the results were great - everything can of *just worked*, and looked pretty good after some CSS adjustments!
+That said, once the compiler stopped complaining the results were great - everything kind of *just worked*, and looked pretty good after some CSS adjustments!
 Even running query blocks worked nicely.

 <figure>
   <img src="/assets/images/posts/extending-search/block-search.png">